AceMood/AceMood.github.io/_posts/2016-08-01-what-am-i-talking-about-when-i-say-tti-optimization.md

 ## Samples

 Back to your own project, I take the [Baidu.Inc Home page](https://m.baidu.com/s?word=%E4%B8%8A%E6%B5%B7) for example, it's not a real improvement, but an imagination.
+You can also apply **ajaxpipe(quickling)** to improve TTI for the link button click events, here we just talk about **real first view** from another website to your webpage.

 I wrote [some scripts](https://github.com/AceMood/htmlAnalyzer) to get the request(without cookie) result to analyze.
-On the mobile side, embed javascript, css and html into localStorage is a good idea, reduce request and use cookies to control the versioning resources.
+On the mobile side, [embed javascript](https://developers.google.com/speed/docs/insights/BlockingJS), css and html into localStorage is a good idea, reduce request size and use cookies to control the versioning resources.
 Without cookies can get the first view result with no-cache.

 As I see, all javascript code in the page is about **345.706kb**, and **112.759kb** after gzip.
 The whole page is about **165kb** after gzip, which means js code occupies **68.34%**.